-- Plagiarism checks will be conducted, and papers found to violate ethical standards will be rejected. - If you utilize artificial intelligence (AI) during the writing process, please clearly indicate its use and provide a detailed explanation of how it was applied.
+- Articles may be authored by multiple contributors with no restriction on the number of authors. - If you utilize artificial intelligence (AI) during the writing process, please clearly indicate its use and provide a detailed explanation of how it was applied.